wlerin/feralfilehosting/Feral Wiki/Other software/Using Transdroid to Control rTorrent - Deluge - Transmission From Your Android Phone/readme.md

 **1:** Have rutorrent/rtorrent installed already via the Software Install page for the relevant slot.

-**2:** For rutorrent you must then [update to nginx using this FAQ](https://www.feralhosting.com/faq/view?question=231).
+**2:** You must then [update to nginx using this FAQ](https://www.feralhosting.com/faq/view?question=231).
 Once you have done that, use this information below to use transdroid to connect to rutorrent.

 Open Transdroid 2 on your device.
 Click on the menu button and then click on `settings`.